ClueLang/Clue/README.md

 - `struct`

 For any suggestion or bug you can make a github issue.
+If you need help with the language itself, you can check out the new [Discord server](https://discord.gg/EQsnWpqN3C).

 I hope Clue will be useful to you :)